ndharasz/onthefly-ios/README.md

 ![appicon](ReadMePics/appicon_small.png)

 5. Select the `Get` button to download and install.
 You may be prompted to enter your AppleID credentials.

+## Install and Run Instructions
+The App Store automatically handles all aspects of software installation.
+In order to run the application, a user must simply click on the app icon from their device and it will run automatically.

+## Troubleshooting
+1. Make sure your device is running iOS 10.0+.
+To see the version of your operating system, go to Settings -> General -> About -> Version.
+2. Make sure your device has at least 28.8 MB of free space to install and run the application.
+To verify the amount of free space on your device, go to Settings -> General -> About -> Available.
+3. If having trouble loggin in, ensure that your device is connected to the internet (through either Wi-Fi or 4G/LTE data networks).

 # End-User Liscense Agreement